-Successful solo rock/pop stars twice as likely to die early as those in a bandDecember 19th, 2012 in Health /
+Successful solo rock/pop stars twice as likely to die early as those in a bandDecember 19, 2012 in Medicine & Health / Health

 Successful solo rock/pop stars are around twice as likely to die early as those in equally famous bands, indicates research published in the online journal BMJ Open.